| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 I think the amp would sound even better through some JBL D-120F's or maybe some

 Weber speakers or a pair of new Jensen Tornado or Blackbird speakers.
+Should you wish to "blackface" your own

 silverface Fender, let your ears be your guide, not anyone's recommendations.